djedi/ebook2audiobook/README.md

 - Note that chapter files will be compiled in alphabetical order and chapter bookmarks will be named after the file name.
 So if you have named chapters such as `Introduction`, `Prologue`, etc., then you will need to prefix these with numbers like `00 Introduction`, `01 Prologue`, etc.

 - Remove any characters you don't want the text to speak.
 For example, one book I converted used a lot of underscores to separate ideas.
 After conversion, the audiobook would sometimes say "underscore, underscore, underscore, underscore, underscore, underscore, underscore, underscore."

+## Contributing

+I got this script to a point where it works for what I wanted to do, but it could definitely use some improvements and added error handling, so feel free to submit PRs with useful features.